daeh/cogsci-typst-template/README.md

 typst compile --font-path <path-to-fonts-dir> --pdf-standard a-3u main.typ output.pdf
 ```

-If the fonts are installed system-wide, you can omit `--font-path`.
+If the required fonts are installed system-wide, you can omit `--font-path`.
 Otherwise, use `--font-path <path-to-fonts-dir>` to specify a directory containing the OTF files.
 With the [Tinymist Typst VS Code Extension](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist), specify the font directory with the `tinymist.fontPaths` setting (see the Tinymist [documentation](https://myriad-dreamin.github.io/tinymist/config/vscode.html) for details).

 Specifying a [PDF standard](https://typst.app/docs/reference/pdf/#pdf-standards) like `--pdf-standard a-3u` is optional but ensures that the PDF text is searchable and accessible.